amitsuthar69/LEARN-REACT/Intermediate/08-Passing-Data-Around.md

-## How data is passed through a Component to other another ?
+## How data is passed through a Component to another ?

 **In react DOM tree, the Top / Parent component renders the other Children components, which can be represented as a Tree Data Structure where the branches represents that the Top component is rendring the upcoming chlid components.**